vhspace/sdl3-rs/README.md

 We're looking for people to help get SDL3 support in Rust built, tested, and completed.
 You can help out!

+Many examples and documentation requires updating.
+Interfaces have changed from SDL2 to SDL3, and the Rust bindings need to be updated to reflect these changes.

 If you see anything wrong, missing, or suboptimal, please feel free to open a PR with your improvements.

 If you would like to discuss ideas or ask questions, join the #rust channel on [Discord](https://discord.gg/qMyEpKVnCD).